sunjay/wolf-asm/docs.md

   * executes from top to bottom
 * The sections are ordered: `.static`, `.code`

+## Assembler Directives

+Available for use in any section.

+* `.include "path/to/file.ax"` - equivalent to copying/pasting the contents of
+  the specified file directly at the location of the `.include` statement
+* `.const NAME immediate` - declares a named constant that can be used in place of an immediate value.
+The immediate value will be substituted as-is.
+The name must be a valid label and must be unique among all labels and other constants.

 ## Static Data Declaration Syntax

 Used in the `.static` section.